konfuzio-ai/konfuzio-sdk/docs/sdk/examples/word-tokenizer/index.md

 5. **Tokenize the Document**:

-   This process involves splitting the Document into word-level Spans using the WhitespaceTokenizer.
+   This process involves splitting the Document into word-level Spans using the `WhitespaceTokenizer`.

    .. literalinclude:: /sdk/boilerplates/test_word_bboxes.py
       :language: python